 The Group follows the guidance of ASC Topic 740 "Income taxes", which prescribes a more-likely-than -not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 This Topic also provides guidance on recognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for interest and penalties associated with tax positions, accounting for income taxes in interim periods, and income tax disclosures.
 The Group recognizes interest on non-payment of income taxes and penalties associated with tax positions when a tax position does not meet more-likely-than-not threshold be sustained under examination.
 The tax returns of the Group's PRC subsidiaries and VIEs are subject to examination by the relevant tax authorities.
 According to the PRC Tax Administration and Collection Law, the statute of limitations is three years if the underpayment of taxes is due to computational errors made by the taxpayer or the withholding agent.
 The statute of limitations is extended to five years under special circumstances, where the underpayment of taxes is more than RMB100.
 In the case of transfer pricing issues, the statute of limitation is ten years.
 There is no statute of limitation in the case of tax evasion.
-During the years ended June 30, 2018, 2019 and 2020, the Group recognized RMB nil, RMB 600 and RMB nil of provisions on its uncertain tax positions based on its analysis over transfer pricing.
-The Group recognizes the provisions and any interest and penalties within the income tax expense line item in the accompanying Consolidated Statements of Income.
-The accrued provisions and any related interest and penalties balances are included in the other tax liabilities line in the Consolidated Balance Sheet.
+During the years ended June 30, 2019, 2020 and 2021, the Group recognized RMB600, RMB nil and RMB2,800 of provisions on its uncertain tax positions based on its analysis over transfer pricing.
+The Group recognizes the provisions and any interest and penalties within the income tax expense line item in the accompanying Consolidated Statements of Operations and Comprehensive Income (Loss).
+The accrued provisions and any related interest and penalties balances are included in the "Other tax liabilities" in the Consolidated Statements of Financial Position.
 The Group does not expect that its assessment regarding unrecognized tax positions will materially change over the next 12 months.